kuronosec/zk-firma-digital/README.md

     * Missing Tools or Command Errors: If you encounter errors like `command not found` when running the build script, it may indicate missing tools or misconfigured system paths.
 Follow these steps:
         1. Review the build script for errors or missing dependencies.
         2. Consult the repository's issues page or documentation for additional support.
+6. If you need more details, please visit the [development guide]().
 ## See it working
 Once you generate a ZK credential (a JSON file) using your Firma Digital card, you can test it by authenticating on this Proof of Concept (PoC) website: